-Do seasonal allergies sneak up on you each year and bring you down?
-Airborne pollens such as tree pollen in spring, grass pollen in summer, and ragweed in the fall cause seasonal allergies, also known as hay fever.
-They can lead to a wide range of symptoms, including sneezing and a runny nose and itchy, watery eyes.
+Do seasonal allergies bring you down?
+Airborne pollens like tree pollen in spring, grass pollen in summer, and ragweed in the fall cause that discomfort, also known as hay fever.
+They can bring on symptoms like sneezing, a runny nose, and itchy, watery eyes.

 - Eye drops